 For instance, we can use it to classify all the candidates who attended an interview into two groups – the first group is the list of those candidates who were selected and the second is the list that features candidates that were rejected.
 Data mining software can be used to perform this classification job.

+Prediction is one of the other data mining methodologies.
 This technique predicts the relationship that exists between independent and dependent variables as well as independent variables alone.
 It can be used to predict future profit depending on the sale.
 Let us assume that profit and sale are dependent and independent variables, respectively.
 Now, based on what the past sales data says, we can make a profit prediction of the future using a regression curve.

 5. Sequential patterns